RoboJackets/igvc-software/documents/research/iop.md

 > - If you are **under contract with the Government** and that contract contains the proper clauses and scope for access to the CVT, you can request a copy through the relevant contracting office
 > - If you are a **sub-contractor to a company that meets the requirements for #2 above**, the primary contractor can get written permission to provide the CVT to you

-So, either you're military, or you're government.
-Fun.
+So, since we're not military or government, we probably won't have access to a CVT.

 > A team will provide **two JAUS Components** - a **Navigation and Reporting JAUS Component** that contains all
 > the services defined by the Navigation and Reporting capability, and **platform management JAUS Component**